nizamshaik498-dotcom/Python_repo/README.md

 # First_repo
-This is my first repo in today (thu,25dec,2025)
+This is my first repo created today on (thu,25dec,2025)
 <br>
 i am learning git and github step by step.
 <br>